ndiego/icon-block/readme.txt

 * 270+ native WordPress icons, including social logos
 * Use any custom SVG icon or graphic
+* Insert icons from your Media Library if SVG uploads are supported
 * Includes handy icon controls (link, rotate, alignment, colors, border, padding, margin, etc.)
 * Fully compatible with the Site Editor
 * No block library required 🎉